November just started and we present you our monthly article aiming to advise you what to do if you visit Vilnius in November.

 - Antakalnio Cemetery – the biggest cemetery in Vilnius

 If you visit Vilnius this week, don’t miss an opportunity to taste Vilnius Gastronomy Week dishes.
 November traditionally becomes gourmet discoveries month.
-Already the fourth year, the gastronomy week will take place in different restaurants of Vilnius that will offer a wide range of dishes dedicated to food gourmets and those who want to discover a higher food culture.
+Already the six year in the row, the gastronomy week will take place in different restaurants of Vilnius that will offer a wide range of dishes dedicated to food gourmets and those who want to discover a higher food culture.

-If you visit Vilnius on the second part of November and you are a fan of jazz music, don’t miss this festival on these days.
+If you visit Vilnius on the second part of November and you are a fan of jazz music, don’t miss this festival.

 Since 2002 Vilnius Mama Jazz festival became one of the largest autumn events in the capital.
 The festival invites world-famous performers together with Lithuanian jazz maestros to perform.